nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile**:  university students

 * has a need to manage a significant number of contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage contacts faster than a typical mouse/GUI driven app
+* can connect people in the same modules/class/clubs/hobby, creating an active environment.
+* make it easier for users to look for contacts of profs and teaching staff.

 ### User stories